 Diagnosis of leprosy is often delayed in the US because clinicians are unfamiliar with the clinical manifestations.

 Leprosy is suggested by the presence of skin lesions and peripheral neuropathy and confirmed by microscopic examination of biopsy specimens.
-Mycobacterium leprae and M. lepromatosis do not grow on artificial culture media.
+M. leprae and M. lepromatosis do not grow on artificial culture media.
 Biopsy specimens should be taken from the advancing edge of tuberculoid lesions or, in lepromatous leprosy, from nodules or plaques.

 Serum IgM antibodies to M. leprae are specific but insensitive (present in only two thirds of patients with tuberculoid leprosy).
 Diagnostic usefulness is further limited in endemic areas because such antibodies may be present in asymptomatic infection.